Around the House

 Use Energy-Saving Light Bulbs

-The new energy-saving lightbulbs—halogen incandescents, compact fluorescents (CFLs), and light emitting diodes (LEDs)—use 25 to 80 percent less energy than traditional incandescent bulbs.
-Replacing 15 traditional incandescent bulbs in your home could save you about $50 per year.
-Also, an Energy Star CFL bulb will typically last up to 10 times longer and an Energy Star qualified LED bulb will last as much as 25 times longer than an incandescent bulb with the same light output.
+The new energy-saving lightbulbs—halogen incandescents, compact fluorescents (CFLs), and light-emitting diodes (LEDs)—use 25 to 80% less energy than traditional incandescent bulbs.
+Replacing your most frequently used lights with ENERGY STAR bulbs or fixtures could save you $50 each year.
+Also, an ENERGY STAR CFL bulb will typically last up to 10 times longer and an ENERGY STAR qualified LED bulb will last as much as 25 times longer than an incandescent bulb with the same light output.
 The energy cost to operate a traditional incandescent bulb for a year is $4.80.
-By comparison, it costs about $1.00 to operate an Energy Star LED bulb, about $3.50 for a halogen incandescent bulb, and about $1.20 for an Energy Star CFL bulb.
+By comparison, it costs about $1.00 to operate an ENERGY STAR LED bulb, about $3.50 for a halogen incandescent bulb, and about $1.20 for an ENERGY STAR CFL bulb.
+Annual Savings: $50

 Adjust Your Thermostat

 Make Your Cooling and Heating System an ENERGY STAR

 In Texas, cooling and heating accounts for as much as 40% of annual home energy expenses.
-By using a properly sized Energy Star cooling and heating (HVAC) system, you can save up to 20 percent on energy costs and help keep the air clean.
-We could reduce energy consumption statewide by over 4 billion kilowatt hours if all Texas households replaced their heating and cooling systems with Energy Star HVAC systems.
+By using a properly sized ENERGY STAR cooling and heating system, you can save up to 20% on energy costs and help keep the air clean.
+We could reduce energy consumption statewide by over 43.1 billion kilowatt hours if all Texas households replaced their heating and cooling systems with ENERGY STAR HVAC systems.
+Annual Savings: $360

 Use Ceiling Fans

 Ceiling fans allow you to raise the thermostat setting about four degrees without discomfort.
-A ceiling fans cool people, not the room, so be sure to turn it off when you leave the room.
+A ceiling fan cools people, not the room, so be sure to turn it off when you leave the room.
 In the winter, reverse your fan to force warm air near the ceiling down into the room; the blades should be set on a low speed and spin in a clockwise direction.

 Weatherize Your House